 Dr Kaye is a Consultant Endocrinologist and the Director of Diabetes Services at Sir Charles Gairdner Hospital in Western Australia.

 Joey completed his undergraduate medical training at The University of Western Australia, physician training at various hospitals in Western Australia and completed specialist training in Endocrinology and Diabetes in 2001.
 Joey undertook a PhD in neuro-endocrinology at the University of Bristol, UK from 2000-03.

 Areas of research expertise: Clinical endocrinology, diabetes, bone and mineral medicine

-Aris has been at Princess Margaret Hospital since 2002.
+Aris has been at Princess Margaret Hospital and Perth Children's Hospital since 2002.
 He is a consultant Paediatric Endocrinologist and actively involved in education and research at the Telethon Kids Institute, University of Western Australia and Notre Dame University.

 Professor Bu Yeap

 Professor Yeap is an endocrinologist based at Fiona Stanley Hospital, Western Australia, and Professor in the School of Medicine and Pharmacology at the University of Western Australia.
 He is involved in clinical service, supervision of junior staff and endocrine advanced trainees, and teaching.
 He leads the endocrine aspects of the Health In Men Study (HIMS), examining hormones and their relationship to health outcomes in 4,248 older West Australian men.
 These include testosterone, dihydrotestosterone, estradiol, luteinising hormone, and sex hormone-binding globulin, as well as insulin, thyroid function, and bone turnover markers.